radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/powershell-extraction.md

 - `ad`: This is the folder that should be used as the output when extracting Active Directory.
 - `ldap`: This is the folder that should contain LDIF files of LDAP severs different from Active Directory.

-> **Note 1:** The folder attribute may contain any value but only the folder specified above will be scanned and loaded in the Identity Analytics data cube.
+> The folder attribute may contain any value but only the folder specified above will be scanned and loaded in the Identity Analytics data cube.
 All the files located in an unknown folder will be ignored.

 To disable a copy or a built-in script, you may remove the section from the `config.json` file or change the enable attribute to "false".
 The section will be ignored when the script `bw_data_collector.ps1` is executed.

 The attribute name and `_comment` are not used to identify and document each section.
 This information is not used by Identity Analytics Platform.
 The comment is used to describe the data source and the action.
 The name is an identifier that is used in the log file to reference the section if an error is encountered while performing the action.

-> **Note 2:** The values for attributes `action`, `folder`, `script` and `enabled` should be written in lower case.
+> The values for attributes `action`, `folder`, `script` and `enabled` should be written in lower case.

 ## Extractions